alexei-kouprianov/COVID.2019.ru/README.md

 All images originally published in this repository are licensed under cc-by-4.0

-Fitting and prognostic scripts ceased to work properly towards the end of April, so they are no longer updated.
+Fitting and prognostic scripts ceased to work properly towards the end of April 2020, now they are fixed and the images are kept being updated.

 ## Data extraction procedures